Deep Learning Methods for Calibrated Photometric Stereo and Beyond

 \section{Introduction}

 }

 \IEEEPARstart{A}{cquiring} three-dimensional (3D) geometry from two-dimensional (2D) scenes is a fundamental problem in computer vision.
 It aims to establish computational models that allow computers to perceive the external 3D world.
-Unlike geometric approaches (such as multi-view stereo and binocular) that use different viewpoint scenes to compute 3D points, photometric stereo \cite{Woodham1980Photometric} perceives the 3D shape of an object from varying shading cues observed under different lighting conditions with a fixed viewpoint.
-Compared to geometric methods that generally reconstruct rough shapes, photometric methods can acquire more detailed local reconstruction, as shown in Fig. \ref{figshowps}.
-Therefore, photometric stereo plays a mainstream role in many high-precision 3D reconstruction tasks, such as cultural relic reconstruction \cite{zhou2013multi}, seabed mapping \cite{fan2017refractive}, moon surface reconstruction \cite{wu2021centimeter}, and industrial defect detection \cite{ren2018fast}, \emph{etc}.
+Unlike geometric approaches (such as multi-view stereo and binocular) that use different viewpoint scenes to compute 3D points, photometric stereo \cite{Woodham1980Photometric} perceives the shape of an object from varying shading cues observed under different lighting conditions with a fixed viewpoint.
+Compared to geometric methods that generally reconstruct rough shapes, photometric methods can acquire more detailed local reconstruction.
+Therefore, photometric stereo plays a mainstream role in many high-precision surface reconstruction tasks, such as cultural relic reconstruction \cite{zhou2013multi}, seabed mapping \cite{fan2017refractive}, moon surface reconstruction \cite{wu2021centimeter}, and industrial defect detection \cite{ren2018fast}, \emph{etc}.
 As shown in Fig. \ref{figshowps}, photometric stereo methods obtain detailed shape reconstructions from multiple images under different illuminations.
 In this survey, we take the object ``Reading'' from the DiLiGenT benchmark \cite{shi2019benchmark} as a visual example, which has spatially varying and non-Lambertian materials with strong specularity and shadow.

-Classic photometric stereo \cite{Woodham1980Photometric} assumes that only the Lambertian (diffuse) reflectance exists on the surface of the target object.
+Classic photometric stereo \cite{Woodham1980Photometric} assumed that only the Lambertian (diffuse) reflectance exists on the surface of the target object.
 Under the Lambertian assumption, the surface normal can be easily solved by the least squares method, because the reflection intensity $\boldsymbol{M}$ is linearly proportional to the angle between the normal $\boldsymbol{n}$ and incident light $\boldsymbol{l}$, as follows: